People & Wolves ™

 A Wisconsin Story Mired in Political Intrigue” ™

-The film tells the story of Wisconsin’s gray wolves, the controversies surrounding them, and how people are learning to coexist as these native predators are finally back on the landscape after nearly 60 years.
-We have been in contact with Dr. Jane Goodall about what’s been happening to Wisconsin’s wild gray wolf and she has graciously agreed to be our first interview!
+The film tells the story of Wisconsin’s gray wolves, the controversies surrounding them, and how people learn to coexist as these native predators are finally back on the landscape after nearly 45 years. ™

-More Information about http://People & Wolves: The Wisconsin Story is available on this website.
-The documentary will examine the various people involved between several opposing forces for over a decade culminating with court battles.
+People & Wolves, a Wisconsin Story Mired in Political Intrigue.
+The documentary will examine the various people involved between opposing forces for over a decade, culminating in court battles.
 People & Wolves will present the viewer with the story of Wisconsin’s gray wolves and the controversy surrounding them on both sides.
-Since Gray wolves recolonized parts of Wisconsin, the viewer will learn; how it affects people living in the wolf’s territory as a part of the broader story that must be told.
-The film will interview state agency personnel, biologists, livestock owners, farmers, tribes and hunters to get a complete picture presenting their stories.
+Since Gray wolves recolonized parts of Wisconsin, the viewer will learn; how it affects people living in the wolf’s territory as a part of the story that must be told.
+The film will interview state agency personnel, biologists, livestock owners, farmers, tribes, and hunters to get a complete picture presenting their stories.

 Producer & Director:

 Can the state resolve the controversies surrounding wolf management?

 This film will tell the story of Wisconsin’s gray wolves and the controversy surrounding them.